Achieve Strategy Alignment the Right Way

 Step 1: Define your Business Goals

-The first step in achieving strategic alignment is to define your business’ goals, in order to do this, you or the leadership team within your organization will need to (if you haven’t already), articulate what aspirational goals your business should be working towards achieving.
-In order to define these goals, you may conduct a SWOT analysis, or explore your organization’s vision and/or mission.
-Explore strategic goal setting with some examples here.
+The first step in achieving strategic alignment is to define your business’s goals.
+To do this, you or the leadership team must articulate the aspirational goals your business should be working towards.
+To define these goals, you may conduct a SWOT analysis, or explore your organization’s vision and/or mission.

 Step 2: Determine the Challenges

-Every goal will have challenges along the way, understanding what those challenges may be is integral to increasing the likelihood of successfully achieving the goals that will bring your strategic vision to life.
+Every goal will have its challenges.
+Understanding those challenges is integral to increasing the likelihood of successfully achieving the goals that will bring your strategic vision to life.
 Keep in mind that determining your challenges can also include identifying your opportunities.

 Step 3: Outline Your Business Objectives

-You will also need to set objectives to help you determine if you are overcoming your challenges and achieving your goals.
-Depending on how complex your goals and challenges are you may need to set a series of objectives against each goal.
-Whatever objectives you set should be specific, measurable and time-bound.
+Set objectives to help determine if you are overcoming your challenges and achieving your goals.
+Depending on how complex your goals and challenges are, you may need to set a series of objectives against each goal.
+Whatever objectives you set should be specific, measurable, achievable, relevant, and time-bound.

-Once you have defined your objectives, the next step is to identify your strategy to achieve them.
-The strategy should consider your organization’s capabilities.
+Once you have defined your objectives, the next step is to consider how to achieve them.
+This involves analyzing your organization’s capabilities.
 This approach is called capability-based planning and it is a powerful technique used by enterprise architects around the world to ensure any business has the right capability mix to achieve its strategic vision.
-Find out more about capability-based planning here.

 Step 5: Align the Business’s Operations with its Strategy